 You carry so much - and that shit gets heavy.

-Shame-free motherhood is ditching the “shoulds” and seeing that there’s not one right way to be a mom.
+It's ditching the “shoulds” and seeing that there’s not one right way to be a mom.
 It’s understanding that your health and happiness matter, and that running yourself ragged isn’t something to be celebrated.
+It’s asking for help and support when you need it.
+It's consistently practicing self-care (even when it feels like you have no time).
+It's communicating your boundaries to others, guilt-free.
+It’s knowing that needing breaks from momming doesn’t make you a bad mom.
 It’s throwing out the constant I’m-not-enough thoughts and comparisons.
-It's giving yourself grace when it feels like nothing you’re doing is working.
-It's being kind to your body even when you feel like a stranger in it.
-It’s asking for help and support when you need it.
-It’s knowing that wanting breaks from mom’ing doesn’t make you a bad mom.
-It’s ditching the hustle for perfection and seeing that you’re worthy just as you are right now.
+It’s ditching the hustle for perfection and seeing that you’re enough just as you are right now.